Lockheed L-1011 TriStar: Cabin

 The TriStar 500's maximum passenger capacity is 315, although no aircraft were operated with that number of seats.
 A typical two-class layout might include 21 First Class and 229 Economy Class for a maximum of 250 passengers.
 More spacious three-class layouts used on longer routes include 233 with 12 First Class, 32 Business Class, and 189 Economy Class with Delta Air Lines.
 The aircraft is equipped with six exits, two fewer than the long-body TriStars, thus reducing the exit limit maximum.

 Operators

-One of the two L-1011 TriStars in service as of 2022 is the Stargazer air-launch mothership, operated by Northrop Grumman Space Systems (formerly Orbital Sciences Corporation).
+One L-1011 TriStar is in service as of 2024 which is the Stargazer air-launch mothership, operated by Northrop Grumman Space Systems.

 Accidents and incidents

-As of December 2011, the L-1011 was involved in 35 aviation occurrences, including 10 hull-losses, with 540 fatalities.
+As of December 2011, the L-1011 has been involved in 35 aviation occurrences, including 10 hull-losses, with 540 fatalities.
 Of the four pioneering widebody aircraft (Boeing 747, McDonnell Douglas DC-10, L-1011, and Airbus A300/A310 family), the Lockheed L-1011 had comparatively few accidents and a better safety record than its competitors.